RichardBongani/Web_Scraping_Microverse/README.md

 ### Prerequisites
 ruby above version 2.6.4 (Other versions probably will work just fine, but it's not recommended)

+##Gem Library
+There are two gems used in this project :Nokogiri, rest client & CSV

 ### Setup
 To clone this project using ssh: git clone git@github.com:RichardBongani/Web_Scraping_Microverse.git To clone this project using https: git clone https://github.com/RichardBongani/Web_Scraping_Microverse.git